iagoleal/iagoleal.github.io/content/posts/cuts.md

 This is a well-known tool within the Operations Research community and, I believe, is also full of potential in various other domains of engineering and mathematics.

-[^real-numbers-size]: This all assumes that you can somehow store a single real number with finite information.
-But this is not today's subject, so I'm just going to gloss over it.

 Before we delve deeper into the world of cuts, you can stop and play with the interactive diagram below.
 Each click on a point in the first panel improves the approximation by cuts on the other one.